AndrewSRea/My_Learning_Port/Bootstrap/Forms/README.md

 ### Forms

 Every group of form fields should reside in a `<form>` element.
-Bootstrap provides no default styling for the `<form>` element, but there aree some powerful browser features that are provided by default.
+Bootstrap provides no default styling for the `<form>` element, but there are some powerful browser features that are provided by default.

 * New to browser forms?
 Consider the [MDN form docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form) for an overview and complete list of available attributes.
 * `<button>`s within a `<form>` default to `type="submit"`, so strive to be specific and always include a `type`.